ilmanzo/ilmanzo.github.com/content/post/playing_with_linux_capabilities.md

 ---
 layout: post
-description: "What are and how to use linux kernel capabilities"
+description: "What are and how to use the linux kernel capabilities feature"
 title: "Playing with linux kernel capabilities"
 categories: linux
 tags: [linux, tutorial, system, kernel, security, sysadmin, access control]